carbon-design-system/carbon-components-vue/packages/core/src/components/cv-number-input/cv-number-input-notes.md

 - invalid-message: optional error message
 - label: the label text for the input
 - theme: optional 'light',
-- value: optional initial value of the input,
+- value: optional initial value of the input (string or number)
 - ariaLabelForDownButton: optional defaults to 'Decrease number input'
 - ariaLabelForUpButton: optional defaults to 'Increase number input'

 Other standard props e.g. disabled

+## v-model

+The value and/or v-model attributes can be integers represented by string or number types.
+The same type will be raised in events as is supplied to value or v-model attributes.

 ## slots